 Preparing for Liftoff

-High-performing network of elementary schools launching soon in Tarrant County!
+High-performing network of elementary schools hopes to launch in Tarrant County!

-Rocketship Public Schools is honored to join the growing movement in Tarrant County focused on improving educational outcomes for students in historically underserved communities.
+Rocketship Public Schools has applied for a charter to support the movement to improve educational equity in historically underserved communities across Tarrant County.
 Nearly 70% of third-graders from disadvantaged families in Tarrant County are not reading on grade level.
 Students that don’t learn to read by third grade are at risk of falling significantly behind their college-bound classmates.
 This is just one example of the educational inequities that leaders across Tarrant County are urgently working to solve.
 Rocketship Public Schools has a proven track record of improving educational equity in communities across the country and is uniquely suited to join the coalition of changemakers working to solve this challenge in Tarrant County.
+Rocketship’s charter to serve students in Tarrant County is contingent upon approval by the Texas Education Agency.

 Learn how to apply in this Family FAQ.